tenzindorji/projectnotes/kubernetes/README.md

 15. How do you drain traffic for maintenance
   - `kubectl drain <nodename>`
   - `kubectl uncordon <nodename>` # put the node back to rotation

+# ConfigMaps
+A ConfigMap is an API object used to store non-confidential data in key-value pairs.
+Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.

+# Deployment types
+1. Recreate deployment
+- used in dev environment, running container is terminated and created with new contianer
+2. Rolling update
+- deploy new version of app, and terminate one version
+- Deployment with new replicaSet is launched and replicaSet of old version is terminated.
+Eventually all the old version is terminated
+3. Blue/green deployment
+- Rapid transition from old version to new version, making sure new version works 100%.
+- Green version is deployed with existing blue version.
+- Once testing is completed, DNS is switched to new version.
+4. Cannary deployment
+- A smaller group of user are routed to new version of an application, once testing is error free, replicas of new version is scaled up and thus old version is replicaed in an orderly manner